 Day 7: Drive to Kathmandu

-Annapurna Base Camp Trek Map
+Read more on: Short Annapurna Base Camp Trek 7 Days

 The above-mentioned tips are from the Trekking Guide Team Adventure family that might be useful for anyone trekking to the Annapurna region.
 Apart from the ones mentioned, don’t forget to rent or buy useful gear like Trekking poles, down jackets, and sleeping bags upon your arrival in Kathmandu.
 The trekking in the Himalayas might be exhausting but it will make you feel alive once you find yourself amid the soaring Himalayas.